How long is the application review process?

 Assessors will scrutinise applications in accordance with alignment the HEA Assessment criteria.
 The kinds of activities that may demonstrate meeting the dimensions of the UK PSF may be found in Indicative Activities for the HEA Assessors.

-Assessors are referred to the Interim procedures on dealing with suspected cases of academic misconduct.
+Assessors are referred to University procedures regarding Conduct and Discipline that will apply in cases of suspected academic misconduct.

 Feedback will be provided to all applicants as quickly as possible following review of their application/presentation and ratification by the SAR and IT@S Panels.